Feeding the Soul

 In the Spring of 2019, as a part of a 6-week journey in England, Wales, and the Channel Islands we rented a 61 foot long “Narrowboat”.
 For 3 weeks we piloted the vessel over 200 miles of the canals of the United Kingdom, navigating over 60 locks, 15 drawbridges, 6 long tunnels and 4 aqueducts.
 Most of these engineering marvels were created in the 18th and 19th Centuries.

 In July of 1974 I read an article in an issue of the National Geographic Magazine.
 That article detailed the UK’s remarkable 2,000-mile system of canals. for 45 years I held on to the dream of one day navigating those canals.
 The experience was everything I had hoped for.

 My day-by-day journal of this amazing experience can be read from the start through this link:

-In the spring of 2023 we will return to ply the canals of England for another 3 weeks, after first hiking Hadrian’s Wall from near Carlisle on the West Coast of England to Newcastle on the East Coast, a trek of nearly 100 miles.
+In the spring of 2023, we returned to ply different routes on the canals of England for another 3 weeks.
+This was after first hiking Hadrian’s Wall from near Carlisle on the West Coast of England to Newcastle on the East Coast, a trek of nearly 100 miles.
+Both were amazing experiences!

 The “Grand Tour” of North America.
 Finding Neverland!